FDA rolls back food rules for 5th time during pandemic

 Betsy Booren, senior vice president of regulatory and technical affairs at the Consumer Brands Association, a trade group formerly known as the Grocery Manufacturers Association, says that the FDA changes reflect a desperately needed flexibility to reallocate foods and alleviate hiccups in supply chains during the pandemic.

 “The [Department of Agriculture] and FDA have been really proactive to get food that was in the food service arena and transferring it to retail,” she said by phone.
-She says that disruption in international supply chains for spices and other ingredients have forced manufacturers to find suppliers and swap ingredients.
+She says that disruption in international supply chains for spices and other ingredients have forced manufacturers to find new suppliers and swap ingredients.

-“This guidance was the FDA recognizing that there could be some minor changes that do not impact food safety,” she says.
+“This guidance was the FDA recognizing that there could be some minor changes that do not impact food safety,” Booren said.
 “To change a label takes upwards of two years for a food company — doing the analysis, sending products to the printer — all that takes time.
 The FDA is allowing digital disclosures, stickers and smart labels.”

 Trump’s signature effort to direct farm surplus to needy families abruptly withdraws large contract amid criticism of rollout